wangzhuo0092/int-anon/README.md

 - The scripts use local model paths.
 Replace `/path/to/model` and `/path/to/model/cache` with your own local paths when running.
 - Large model checkpoints and raw model caches are not included.
-- API keys should be provided through environment variables and should never be committed.
+- API keys should be provided through environment variables.